Louisiana Tech vs. North Texas NCAA Football Odds, Plays and Insights | September 25, 2021

-C-USA foes square off when the Louisiana Tech Bulldogs (1-2, 0-0 C-USA) host the North Texas Mean Green (1-2, 0-0 C-USA) on Saturday, September 25, 2021 at Joe Aillet Stadium.
-Louisiana Tech is favored by 11 points.
-The total for this matchup has been set at 64.5 points.
+Oddsmakers heavily favor the Louisiana Tech Bulldogs (1-2, 0-0 C-USA) when they host the North Texas Mean Green (1-2, 0-0 C-USA) on Saturday, September 25, 2021 in a matchup between C-USA opponents at Joe Aillet Stadium.
+Louisiana Tech is favored by 10.5 points.
+This game has an over/under of 64.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.